Delete erred and canceled jobs

 Garbage collection

-The garbage collection helps you clean the leftover data on the CFA.
+The garbage collection helps you clean the leftover data on the appliance.
 This data may include, for example, the backup jobs left after you deleted a client, or the old backup jobs removed incompletely.

 By default, the garbage collection runs automatically every day at a given time.